 Frequently Asked Questions

 Find answers to the most common questions about our services, appointment procedures, and foot health.
-If you can't find the information you're looking for, please don't hesitate to get in touch with our team.
+If you can't find the information you're looking for, please contact our team — we’re happy to help.

 What is a Podiatrist (and is it the same as a Chiropodist)?

 A Podiatrist is a healthcare professional who has completed an accredited degree in Podiatry and is trained to assess, diagnose, and treat foot and lower limb conditions.
-Podiatry is the modern name for chiropody; while the term chiropodist is still used by many, podiatrist is now the internationally recognised name for the profession.
-Both titles are protected and regulated.
+Podiatry is the modern name for chiropody; while some still use the term chiropodist, Podiatrist is the internationally recognised title.

-Podiatrists can manage foot pain, infections, injuries, and other complex issues.
-Many also have additional training in advanced treatments such as local anaesthesia, prescription medications, nail surgery, and biomechanical assessments.
+Podiatrists can manage foot pain, infections, injuries, wounds, diabetic foot concerns, and other complex issues.
+Many have additional training in advanced treatments such as local anaesthesia, prescription medications, nail surgery, and biomechanical assessments.

 What is a Foot Health Practitioner (FHP)?

-A Foot Health Practitioner (FHP) is a trained professional who provides routine footcare to keep your feet healthy and comfortable.
+A Foot Health Practitioner (FHP) is trained to provide routine footcare to keep your feet healthy and comfortable.
 This includes nail trimming and filing, care of thickened nails, and the reduction of minor corns or calluses.
 FHPs also give advice on general foot health, skin care, footwear, and ongoing maintenance.

 Appointment Information

 No referral is needed.
-You can book directly with a podiatrist or foot health practitioner (FHP) depending on your needs.
-If you are unsure which appointment is appropriate, or if you need urgent care, please contact us by phone or email.
+You can book directly with a Podiatrist or FHP, depending on your needs.
+If you are unsure which appointment is appropriate or need urgent care, please contact us by phone or email.

 What can I expect during my first visit?

-During your first appointment, we will take a thorough history, assess your feet, diagnose any issues, and start treatment if appropriate.
+Your first appointment includes a thorough history, a foot assessment, diagnosis of any issues, and treatment if appropriate.
 You will also receive advice for ongoing care.

 How long does an appointment usually take?

 Appointments can be booked online or by phone.
-Please choose the clinician and appointment type that best suits your needs.
-If you are unsure, please contact us for guidance.
+Choose the clinician and appointment type that best suits your needs.

 What is your cancellation policy?

-We require at least 24 hours’ notice for cancellations or rescheduling.
-Failure to do so may result in a partial or full treatment fee being payable.
+At least 24 hours’ notice is required for cancellations or rescheduling.
+Failure to do so may result in a partial or full treatment fee.

 Fees and Insurance